edwardguil/MMTL/README.md

 ### Executing program
 1) Clone repo
-2) Install dependacies
+2) Install Dependancies
-3) Download Pheonix Dataset to root of repo, name folder "PHOENIX-2014-T"
+3) Download Phoenix Dataset to root of repo, name folder "PHOENIX-2014-T"
 4) Run example-Phoenix.py

 ## Author Notes
-This repository was built for a 10 week research effort into Auslan sign language translation (SLT).
+This repository was built for a 10-week research effort into Auslan sign language translation (SLT).
 It aimed to answer if pretraining on a dataset with no glosses but a large vocabulary overlap (BOBSL), could improve the performance of Auslan SLT.
-Unforunetly, due to hardware and time constraints, this network was unable to be trained on the BOBSL dataset, thus unable to answer the key question.
-On the positive side, it was able to demonstrate improvements on Auslan SLT by progressive pretraining on cross-domain languages (ASL, DGS) and general-domain tasks (action recgonotion and language translation).
+Unfortunately, because of hardware and time constraints, this network could not be trained on the BOBSL dataset, thus unable to answer the key question.
+On the positive side, it was able to demonstrate improvements on Auslan SLT by progressive pretraining on cross-domain languages (ASL, DGS) and general-domain tasks (action recognition and language translation).

 If you have any questions or need help in implementation, feel free to PR this README.